SamKissee/capstone-research-planning/README.md

     Next Screen Shows a menu with options to look at artists/ workshops/ or schedules This Home screen will show what artists the last artist to have played, who is playing now, and who is playin next. <- This will only work on weekend of event if all goes well.

     Artist Page will be a grid layout of each artist.
 Picture, name, short bio, style of music, when they play.

-It's more efficient to build a React app when you know what your user interface will look like.
-This allows us to anticipate what components we need, what their relationships will be, and where we'll later lift state.

-Explore how you'll lay out your capstone.
-Ask yourself "What experience do I want for my user?"
-Let this answer guide you in planning the project's appearance and layout.
-This can be as little as whiteboard drawings, or as much as mocking the site with outside tools.
-Consider what routes you'll use, and where different information and features should appear.
-Because your component structure depends on your UI, each portion of that UI should be planned before moving on.
+    Workshop will be a grid layout of all the workshops in order of when they will be happening, they will have a brief description of what the workshop is about and who is teaching it and when and where it will be happening.

 After outlining a layout/design you're happy with, sketch out the corresponding component structure in a diagram.